thisdot/starter.dev-github-showcases/remix-gql-tailwind/README.md

 #### Adding Storybook

+[Storybook is not officially supported by Remix at this time](https://github.com/remix-run/remix/issues/214).
+For the latest discussion, [see here](https://github.com/remix-run/remix/discussions/2481).

-To get Storybook working, I had to separately add a different bundler than worked with it.
+To get Storybook working, I had to separately add a different bundler that worked with it.
 I choose the newer option to bundle Storybook with Vite, since it's a bit closer to esbuild which Remix uses.
 In the future, it might be possible to not include a separate bundler just for Storybook.

-[Storybook is not officially supported by Remix at this time](https://github.com/remix-run/remix/issues/214).
+Remix's `<Link>` component does not play nice with Storybook, so we include an aliased mock to convert it into a regular `<a>` when Storybook is running.
+You can see this and other potential mock components in `.storybook/mockRemix`, and edit how Storybook sees and resolves them in `.storybook/main.js`.

 #### Authenticating with GitHub